Applied AI

 Platform Strategy and Interoperability

-Treat governance as a platform capability that enables reuse, standardization, and portability across product teams.
+Governance should be treated as a platform capability that enables reuse, standardization, and portability across product teams.
 Invest in a common policy language, a shared tone taxonomy, and interoperable interfaces between agents, services, and data stores.

-- •Standardization: unify policy representations and tone profiles to reduce duplication and conflicts across teams.
+• Standardization: unify policy representations and tone profiles to reduce duplication and conflicts across teams.

-- •Portability: design for migration between model providers and service boundaries without eroding policy integrity.
+• Portability: design for migration between model providers and service boundaries without eroding policy integrity.

 Resilience, Safety, and Compliance Momentum

-- •Safety: continuously refine guardrails to address emergent risks from model updates and new agent capabilities.
+• Safety: continuously refine guardrails to address emergent risks from model updates and new agent capabilities.

-- •Compliance momentum: maintain auditable evidence of conformance and adapt to changing laws, standards, and internal policies.
+• Compliance momentum: maintain auditable evidence of conformance and adapt to changing laws, standards, and internal policies.

 People, Process, and Organization

-- •Roles: define ownership for policy, tone, data handling, and incident response across product and platform teams.
+• Roles: define ownership for policy, tone, data handling, and incident response across product and platform teams.